rachaelallen91/furniture-style-sleuth-docs/docs/index.md

 - Identify furniture by design style
 - Look up style definitions by era and description
 - Add, update, and remove furniture and style data
-- Build search and filter features (e.g., "Show me all Industrial style items")
+- Build search and filter features for example, "Show me all Industrial style items"

 ## Primary use cases